bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Create a persistent compute API for your app or website in minutes that crunches and delivers data at the edge.
+      Create a persistent compute API for your app or website in minutes that crunches and serves data anywhere.
     actions:
       - label: Join the Beta
         url: /general-enquiries